A peek at Endo International plc (ENDP): Who has invested in It?

 The top institutional shareholder in the company is Blackrock Inc. with over 36.71 million shares valued at $263.61 million.
 The investor’s holdings represent 15.93% of the ENDP Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 25.34 million shares valued at $181.92 million to account for 10.99% of the shares outstanding.
 The other top investors are Renaissance Technologies, LLC which holds 19.6 million shares representing 8.50% and valued at over $140.72 million, while Paulson & Company, Inc. holds 7.95% of the shares totaling 18.33 million with a market value of $131.59 million.

-Endo International plc (NASDAQ: ENDP) is 15.04% higher on its value in year-to-date trading and has touched a low of $2.08 and a high of $10.89 in the current 52-week trading range.
+Endo International plc (NASDAQ: ENDP) is 18.80% higher on its value in year-to-date trading and has touched a low of $2.71 and a high of $10.89 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The ENDP stock was last observed hovering at around $8.68 in the last trading session, with the day’s loss setting it -0.42% off its average median price target of $7.00 for the next 12 months.
-It is also 31.17% off the consensus price target high of $12.00 offered by 15 analysts, but current levels are -175.33% lower than the price target low of $3.00 for the same period.
+The ENDP stock was last observed hovering at around $8.17 in the last trading session, with the day’s gains setting it 0.36% off its average median price target of $7.50 for the next 12 months.
+It is also 28.92% off the consensus price target high of $12.00 offered by 14 analysts, but current levels are -184.33% lower than the price target low of $3.00 for the same period.

 Endo International plc (ENDP) Analyst Forecasts